totalspectrum/spin2cpp/README.md

 COMMAND LINE USAGE
 ==================

-spin2cpp is a command line tool.
+spin2cpp is the command line tool.
 To use it, just give the name of the .spin file it should convert, e.g:

     spin2cpp test.spin